 This shortcode or block can be added to any post type, including course post types.
 When placed on a course page, you do not need to pass in the course ID attribute.

 When added (and the module turned on), the button will be shown on a page only if the user viewing the button has some progress recorded for the course.
 The button will not be displayed if the user hasn’t started the course.

 If you want to show the button on a course page and only want to show it when users have completed the course, consider wrapping it in the course_complete shortcode included in LearnDash.
 See https://support.learndash.com/articles/course_complete/ for more information.

-For even more control over the button, you can click the gear icon in the Toolkit settings for the module to edit the button text and append the name of the course to the button.
+For even more control over the button, you can click the settings button in the Toolkit Module page to edit the button text and append the name of the course to the button.
 The latter is helpful if you make multiple buttons available on a single page so users can distinguish them.